Monday, July 25, 2016

 The views while driving up and from the top were quite magnificent.
 You can see the road zig-zagging all the way up.
 And picturesque bridges and waterfalls on the way.
 There was also a lot of snow on top unlike the sunny plains we had left behind.
 Within 30 mins it had gone from sunny and warm to cool and breezy.
 We stopped a bit at the viewpoint on top which gives a panoramic view of the road up.
 We also stocked up our water bottles with fresh water from the streams (it was very fresh and tasted awesome).
 We kept doing this all along our trip and I am sure we drank more minerals than what the typical bottled water bottle provides:).

 After Trollstigen we went back for a quick stop to see the front of the mountain, where we stopped for a short time.
 It seemed like a popular place for people to camp, under the shadow of the huge mountain.
-Thereafter we went out looking for food (One downside of being in Norway in summer was that it was light till 11, so you lose track of time.
+Thereafter we went out looking for food.
+(One downside of being in Norway in summer was that it was light till 11, so you lose track of time.
 You can be out till late and not realise how late you are for dinner)

 Anyways we were lucky with food our whole time in Norway.
-Given how small the town was, we were not too hopeful of finding tasty vegetarian food there at all.
+Given how small the town was, we were not too hopeful of finding tasty vegetarian food at all.
 But we got a good surprise when we were served a tasty and hearty Italian meal at the Piccola Mama Rosas in the city centre.

 The second day, we all drove to the Atlantic Ocean Road and in the evening did the Rampestreken trek which was the first highlight of the trip for me.
 Some of our group did more than that though - the two most adventurous ones went for cycling up the Trollstigen.
 It was a couple of hours and quite tough apparently, but totally worth it.
 I was happy though to drive around in the car:).